donkirkby/chess-kit/raw_rules/rules.md

 colour.

 Put the rest of the cards away, you won't need them.
-Separate the cards by colour, and give the black cards and pieces to the Black player and the white cards and pieces to the White player.
+Separate the cards by colour, and give the five black cards and 16 black pieces to the Black player and the white cards and pieces to the White player.
 Place the chess pieces in the standard starting position.

 Finally, White picks two cards and places them face up in front of them.
 For your first game, pick king and rook.